Atlas-of-Kaeon/The-Philosophy-Library-of-Kaeon/README.md

 penalty are de-facto tenets of the philosophy, as are the staunch commitments to defending personal freedoms and to establishing equality and prosperity among all people.

-However, in the grand scheme of things, one should always be strive for the ideal of Kaeon to the utmost degree, even to the extreme of raising the dead.
+However, in the grand scheme of things, one should always strive for the ideal of Kaeon to the utmost degree, even to the extreme of raising the dead.

 But it is not sufficient to merely pray for such miracles until they are fulfilled by some savior